Crystal Palace 1-0 Middlesbrough

 Chasing the game in the second half, Boro's Cristhian Stuani struck an effort straight at Wayne Hennessey from inside the area, and Fabio sent a shot over the crossbar late on.

-The Teessiders have now failed to win in their past nine league games and drop to 17th in the table, one point above the relegation zone and level on points with their opponents.
+The Teessiders have now failed to win in their past nine league games and are 16th in the table, one point above the relegation zone and level on points with their opponents.

-The victory for Palace also drops champions Leicester into the relegation zone.
+The victory for Palace also drops champions Leicester into the bottom three.

 Sakho aids Palace survival hopes